Autosomal Recessive Inheritance

 trait or disease.
 But you won’t be able to tell that you are a carrier without a genetic

-Most people don’t know they have a recessive gene for a disease until they have a
+Most people don’t know they have a change to a recessive gene for a disease until

-child with the disease.
-Or they may find out if they have a brother or a sister with
+they have a child with the disease.
+Or they may find out if they have a brother or

 The birth of a child with a recessive condition is often a total surprise to a family.